Aztarok/10PythonProjects/README.md

 Project 4:
 First time I used tkinter to make a gui.
 I also learned how to save, load, and save to existing files the current state of the notepad.

+Project 5:
+Found out how to use the requests library and installed it with pip.
+Was a fun exercise to get information about a webpage.